The symptoms of advanced prostate cancer depend on where the cancer has spread to. Find out about the possible symptoms and when to see your doctor.

 - have weight loss for no known reason

 The most common place for prostate cancer to spread to is the bones.
-It can also spread to the lymph nodes, liver and lungs and other soft tissues of the body.
+It can also spread to the lymph nodes, liver and lungs and other organs.

 A large tumour in the prostate gland can spread into or press on areas around the prostate, such as the back passage or urethra.
 The urethra is the tube which carries urine from the bladder to the outside of the body.

 The most common symptom if cancer has spread to the bone is bone pain.
-It is usually there most of the time and wakes you up at night.
-It can be a dull ache or stabbing pain.
+It is usually there most of the time and can wake you up at night.
+The pain can be a dull ache or stabbing pain.

 Your bones might also become weaker and more likely to break (fracture).

 Spinal cord compression happens when cancer that has spread to the spine puts pressure on the spinal cord.
 This stops the nerves being able to work properly.
 Back pain is usually the first symptom.

 Spinal cord compression is an emergency.
 Your treatment team should give you a number to contact if you are worried you have spinal cord compression.